benediktjordan/The-smartphone-sensor-patterns-of-human-activities/README.md

 ![alt text](https://github.com/benediktjordan/context_detection/blob/fa1d7c038ddb96811cc19f0af5d79c7cf7a16493/img/Sleep_Modeling_HyperparameterTuning_ConfusionMatrix.png)

 #### Detailled analysis and Important Features
-- **Lying in bed before sleep:** The class of "lying in bed before sleep" is classiﬁed with a precision of 43% and a recall of 72%.
+- **lying in bed before sleep:** The class of "lying in bed before sleep" is classiﬁed with a precision of 43% and a recall of 72%.
 This implies that less than half of the as "lying in bed before sleep" classiﬁed samples really belong to that class, and that nearly three-quarters of all "lying in bed before sleep" events are detected as such.
 A possible reason for this imbalance in precision